Oscorp: History

-The corporation is based out of the Oscorp Tower in New York.
-It was created and run by its CEO Norman Osborn.
-Norman studied chemistry and electrical engineering in college.
-He also took a number of courses in business administration.
-Norman's teacher, Professor Mendel Stromm, formed the business partnership.
-Since Norman put up the bulk of the financing, they called their company the Osborn Corporation, or Oscorp.
+The corporation is based out of the Oscorp Tower in New York City.
+It was created and run by its CEO Norman Osborn, who formed a business partnership with Mendel Stromm.
+Since Osborn provided the bulk of the financing, the company was called the Osborn Corporation, or Oscorp.

 Stromm's early research was on a chemical that would provide enhanced strength in its test subjects and would eventually turn Osborn into the Green Goblin.
 Osborn, wanting the formula for himself, discovered that Stromm had been embezzling funds from Oscorp.
 Stromm explained that he was merely borrowing but Osborn turned him over to the police.
-After several years in prison, Stromm was released and tried to kill Osborn for revenge using evil robots.
-He was stopped by the superhero Spider-Man and seemingly died of a heart attack when he was nearly shot.
+After several years in prison, Stromm was released and tried to kill Osborn for revenge.

-Jay Allan's company "Allan Chemical" was merged with Normie Osborn's stocks from Oscorp and the last remaining properties of Horizon Labs after its destruction, establishing it under the new name of "Alchemax".
+Jay Allan's company "Allan Chemical" was merged with Osborn's stocks from Oscorp and the last remaining properties of Horizon Labs after its destruction, establishing it under the new name of Alchemax.

 It was later revealed that Norman Osborn under the guise of "Mason Banks" created the corporation in order to leave a strong empire for his grandson and establish an empire for the Osborn legacy.
 Their headquarters Oscorp Tower was the former headquarters of Oscorp.

-By 2099, Alchemax would eventually control most aspects of daily life in a possible future.